Non-Linear Scoring Model for Translation Quality Evaluation: Proposed Non-Linear Scoring Model

-\item \textbf{Calibrated Non-Linear}: A model that replaces the straight-line rule with a logarithmic tolerance curve.
-Relative to a linear rule anchored at the reference size, the model is more lenient for short samples and stricter for long ones; total allowance still grows with length, but at a slowing rate.
+\item \textbf{Calibrated non-linear model:} a scoring model that replaces proportional scaling with a length-dependent tolerance function, modeled here as a logarithmic curve.
+Relative to a linear rule anchored at a reference size, the non-linear model is more permissive for short samples and more stringent for long samples; total tolerance still increases with length, but at a diminishing rate. \end{itemize} \end{mdframed}